 What has been will be again.
 We see that with Ishtar, how she has been handed down through the generations given a different name, but she is the same old goddess.
 Unfortunately, Ishtar has not only crept into Christianity, but her name has taken the place of our Highest Holy Day, Passover.
 In addition, all of her despicable practices have been brought into mainstream Christianity without as much as a question from our Church leaders as to where these celebrations originated from.
 Clearly, they are not Biblical in nature.

 As you can see by now, Christ is our Passover, not our Easter.
-Ishtar (Easter) and her celebrations are not of God, but rather traditions of men.
+Ishtar (Easter) and her celebrations are not of God, but rather traditions of the church.
 Traditions that date themselves all the way back to the darkness of ancient Babylon.
 Why would we want to cast out God and associate ourselves with this pagan founded tradition?

 You might be thinking to yourself at this point, ‘well I don’t mean anything by my Easter eggs or rabbits.
 Surely God will understand.’
 Will He?